Haannbboo/cs225-project-archive/GOAL.md

 # Graph Algorithms

-Apart from Dijkstra algorithm, we want to implement other algorithms includingD*, LPA*, and D* lite.
+Apart from Dijkstra algorithm, we want to implement other algorithms including D* and A*.
 There are two important data structures and conversion of data in our program.
 The first one is to translate the data in the .csv table into a data structure that holds the processed roads’ information.
 This data structure can generate the input data structure for the algorithms, such as adjacency matrix.
 The second is to use pre-processed data in the algorithms to generate the final result, which is the route from point A to point B and will be represented as a node-edge-node connection array.
-We want to implement the following algorithms: Dijkstra algorithm, A* algorithm, D* algorithm, and LPA* algorithm.
+We want to implement the following algorithms: Dijkstra algorithm, A* algorithm, D* algorithm.

 Dijkstra algorithm implements the greedy pattern.
 The complexity is O(|E|) where E is the number of edges.